brim-borium/spotify_sdk/README.md

 On web, this package will perform an Authorization Code (without PKCE) flow, then exchange the code and refresh the token with a backend service you run at the URLs provided.

-While the iOS SDK also supports the "token swap", this package does not yet configure the iOS SDK correctly.
+Token Swap is for now "web only".
+While the iOS SDK also supports the "token swap", this flow is not yet supported.
 ### Api

 #### Connecting/Authenticating